- Jiddu Krishnamurti (Author)

 Yes, sometimes, it also produces decent thoughts.
-But most of the time, it only makes our head heavier by producing a truckload of unwanted thoughts.
+But most of the time, it only makes our head heavier by creating a truckload of unwanted thoughts.

 Most people are just living in the past.

-When you are troubled with your past, you are merely playing with your memory.
+When you are troubled with your past, you merely play with your memory.

 Physically, you may be there.
 But psychologically, you are not much alive.